Blandaxt/PersoanlAuth/README.md

 5. After logging out, the user can log back into their account.

+##How it's made:

+*Tech Used:* HTML, CSS, JavaScript, Node.js, Express, and Passport.js

 ## Optimization:

 If i had more time, i would include better CSS styling to my template engine files.
 I would also include a date and time for each comment posted. i would so add and icon for each user so that they can have a bit more identification when posting a comment.

 ## Installation